Policy for Merger and Abolition of the Press: Development

-On November 11th 1980, the new military government decided that the measure was needed to suppress expected protests after the lift of martial law.
-Heo moon do and others drafted the plan for the betterment of press, which was implemented by the Defense Security Command on the 12th of November in the same year after Chun's approval.
-Then, the Defense Security Command from 6pm on the same day, the owners of broadcasting companies were summoned to forcefully sign a memorandum to show they have no objections.
+On November 11, 1980, the new military government decided that the measure was needed to suppress expected protests after the lift of martial law.
+Heo Moon-do and others drafted the plan for the betterment of press, which was implemented by the Defense Security Command on November 12 in the same year after Chun's approval.
+Then, the Defense Security Command from 6 pm on the same day, the owners of broadcasting companies were summoned to forcefully sign a memorandum to show they have no objections.

 Based on Chun's orders, the Korean Broadcasting Association and newspaper association opened a committee and announced a statement that had a reform of the Korean press for a healthy press as the main content.
 As a result, newspapers in the capital was reduced from 7 to 6, and regional newspapers were also reduced from 14 to 10.
 Yonhap News Agency was born as a result of hapdong news agency and Tongyang News Agency (or alternately translated as Orient Press).

-In broadcasting, Korean Broadcasting System merged and acquired privately owned stations, such as Tongyang Broadcasting Company (a predecessor of JTBC), Donga Broadcasting System, Jeon-il Broadcasting System, Seohae Broadcasting System and Korea FM and forced to buy 65% of the shares of Munhwa Broadcasting Corporation and became the largest press outlet in South Korea, and Munhwa Broadcasting Corporation legally became a public company.
+In broadcasting, Korean Broadcasting System merged and acquired privately owned stations, such as Tongyang Broadcasting Company (a predecessor of JTBC), Dong-A Broadcasting System (a predecessor of Channel A), Jeonil Broadcasting Corporation, Seohae Broadcasting Corporation and Hanguk-FM and forced to buy 65% of the shares of Munhwa Broadcasting Corporation and became the largest press outlet in South Korea, and Munhwa Broadcasting Corporation legally became a public company.
 Christian Broadcasting System, who was received as a contributing network in terms of democracy activism, ceased being a news agency and became a religious radio network.
 Only 26 broadcasting stations were left, including Asea Broadcasting Agency.